Convergent and efficient iteratively regularized contrast source inversion-type methods for inverse medium scattering problems: Introduction

 The remaining part of the paper is organized as follows.
 In Section \ref{sec2}, we introduce the direct and inverse medium scattering problems.
-Section \ref{sec3} presents the original CSI and SOM methods for solving the inverse scattering problem.
-The IRCSI and IRSOM algorithms are proposed in Section \ref{sec4}, and their convergence is proved in Section \ref{sec5}.
+The IRCSI and IRSOM algorithms are proposed in Section \ref{sec4}.
+In Section \ref{sec:explicit-solution}, we give the proofs of Theorems \ref{thm:stepsize}, \ref{thm:contrast}, \ref{thm:stepsize'} and \ref{thm:contrast'}, which present closed-form solutions for four subproblems associated with the IRCSI and IRSOM algorithms.
+The convergence of the IRCSI and IRSOM algorithms is proved in Section \ref{sec5}.
 Numerical experiments are carried out in Section \ref{sec6} to compare the performance of the IRCSI-type methods with the original CSI-type methods.
-Conclusions are given in Section \ref{sec7}.
+Some concluding remarks are given in Section \ref{sec7}.